evanbones/magic-folder/README.md

 * **PDF OCR**: Uses `ocrmypdf` + `tesseract` for searchable PDFs
 * **Folder watching**: Continuous input monitoring for new files

----

 ## Prerequisites

 1. **Install Docker Desktop for Windows**

-   Download and install from [Docker's official site](https://www.docker.com/products/docker-desktop).
+   * Download and install from [Docker's official site](https://www.docker.com/products/docker-desktop).
+   * During installation, ensure **"Use WSL 2 instead of Hyper-V"** is checked.

 2. **Install Ubuntu for WSL**
    Open **PowerShell (as Administrator)** and run: